13 Common “Facts” About Dogs That Are Totally False

 You can’t teach an old dog new tricks

 “It is true that puppies are little sponges, making it so easy to teach them new things with gentle, positive reinforcement methods.
 But make no mistake, old dogs can learn, too,” says Trish McMillan, a certified animal behaviorist based in Mars Hill, North Carolina.
 “For example, the nine-year-old Doberman I adopted a few years ago earned her Canine Good Citizen title within a few months.”
 She notes that while extremely geriatric dogs may be a little trickier to train if they have vision, hearing, or mobility issues, as long as their brain is in good shape and are nurtured, they can absolutely be trained.
+Does your friend have a new dog?
+These are the best gifts for them.

 Dogs only see in black and white